GMLC-TDC/pyhelics/docs/installation.md

 $ python -m pip install helics
 ```

-Using `python -m pip` invokes pip from the python process.
+Using `python -m pip` invokes the `pip` module from the python process.
 This is the safest way to ensure you are installing `helics` into the place `python` will look for packages.
 If `pip` and `python` belong to the same environment, you can invoke `pip` directly.

 This will give you the latest version of the python helics interface.